qwik-resume/qwik-resume/LINT.md

 ## [`line-comment-position`](https://eslint.org/docs/latest/rules/line-comment-position)
 - **What it does:** Enforces a specific position for line comments.
 - **Why:** Consistent comment position can make the code more readable.
+- Leaving this as off for now, we can change later if there is a reason.
+It seems likely that there are times when it is preferable to have comments beside code and times when it is more preferable to have it above.

 ## [`linebreak-style`](https://eslint.org/docs/latest/rules/linebreak-style)
 - **What it does:** Enforces consistent linebreak style.